lbs1022/gen-711-final-/README.md

   <summary>Visualizing Non-Target Contigs and The Genome Through blobtools</summary>

   - We ran the blob tools program in order to visualize the GC content, coverage, taxonomy, and contigs lengths of our genomes
-  - We first converted our input files into lookup table necessary to construct the plots; using the BLAST output to assign taxonomy and using the BAM file to give coeverage information
+  - We first converted our input files into a lookup table necessary to construct the plots; using the BLAST output to assign taxonomy and using the BAM file to give coverage information
-  - We then converted that information into a human readable table and finally converted it into a plot we can use to filter our genomes
+  - We then converted that information into a human-readable table and finally converted it into a plot we can use to filter our genomes

     <details>
       <summary>code</summary>